Insights

 Identify match keys

-This is in order to determine which fields or columns you’ll be using to determine which individuals, or subsidiary companies, are the same within and across sources.
+This is to decide which fields or columns you’ll use to determine which individuals or subsidiary companies are the same within and across sources.
 A typical example of match keys might be an email address and last name.

 Aggregate customer records

-The second step is to create a source lookup table that has all the customer records from your source tables.
+The second step is creating a source lookup table with all the customer records from your source tables.

 Match and assign a Global Customer ID